anilegin/genAI_comp_vision/README.md

 ### Building the Docker image

-Run the following command to build environment:
+Run the following command to build environment (it requires GPU to run otherwise use docker-compose-cpu):

 ```
 docker-compose build